auth0/laravel-auth0/README.md

 Octane compatibility is currently considered experimental and unsupported.

 Although we are working toward ensuring the SDK is fully compatible with this feature, we do not recommend using this with our SDK in production until we have full confidence and announced support.
-Due to the aggressive changes Octane makes to Laravel's core behavior, there is opportunity for problems we haven't fully identified or resolved yet.
+Due to the aggressive changes Octane makes to Laravel's core behavior, there is an opportunity for problems we haven't fully identified or resolved yet.

 Feedback and bug fix contributions are greatly appreciated as we work toward full.
 Octane support.